hakanson/blog-posts-markdown/2014-09-23-i-was-a-victim-of-internet-plagiarism/index.md

 date: 2014-09-23
 tags: ["random", "i18n"]
 ---
 I often present at developer-focused conferences and user groups on JavaScript and web platform topics.
-One presentation I give is on JavaScript Internationalization (initially at the 2013 [MSP Technology Unconference](https://thehub.thomsonreuters.com/groups/eagan-technology-unconference) and most recently this summer at [That Conference](https://www.thatconference.com/sessions/session/2235)).
+One presentation I give is on JavaScript Internationalization (initially at the 2013 internal Technology Unconference and most recently this summer at [That Conference](https://www.thatconference.com/sessions/session/2235)).
 My title and abstract are below.

 > **Internationalize your JavaScript Application: Prepare for "the next billion" internet users.**
 >